 Paper quality truly matters.
 Making the right choice when purchasing paper for your office’s print fleet can mean the difference between years of smooth, jam-free operation and difficult, expensive service calls becoming a frustrating routine for the whole office.

 In today’s highly regulated, highly standardized business landscape, it seems odd that paper quality is not uniform.
-While paper sizes are standardized, the actual material processes that create paper are not, and won’t be for the foreseeable future.
+While paper sizes are standardized, the actual material processes that create paper are not.
+This will not change for the foreseeable future.

 The reason is simple.
 Paper is not a manufactured product like telephone cabling and plastic packaging.
 Paper is a processed natural material made from wood pulp derived from trees, which are living things.
 At the small scale that printer engineers operate on when designing components like vacuum feeders and rollers, the minute, natural differences between wood pulp fibers can create complicated problems inside a high-performance printer.

-Every region in the world makes its own paper from its own most convenient and sustainable wood type – Eucalyptus in Spain, Southern Pine in Kentucky, Douglas Fir in Washington and Oregon.
+Every region in the world makes its own paper from its own most convenient and sustainable wood type.
+Eucalyptus in Spain, Southern Pine in Kentucky, Douglas Fir in Washington and Oregon.
 Each of these woods creates a paper that is unique at the microscopic level.
-But printers and multifunction devices need to
+But printers and multifunction devices need to accommodate them all.

 While paperweight is standardized in terms of grams per square meter (gsm), this measurement does not speak to its individual fiber geometry or coating.
 Paper manufacturers design their products to meet specific goals.
 As an administrator of an office that relies on consistent print quality, you need to choose a paper vendor whose goals are aligned with your corporate values.